Carbon accounting: Standards alignment and interoperability

-Another trend is an increased convergence between voluntary standards and regulatory requirements.
-These began with the incorporation of voluntary offsets standards into the California Emission Trading System.
-More recently, the Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA) standard incorporates guidance from voluntary carbon market standards.
-It has approved seven such standards as eligible for use by airlines under that regulatory scheme.

-Support for net-zero goals
+Support for net zero goals

-There is also an increased focus on aligning GHG accounting standards with net-zero goals and claims.
-SBTi launched a net-zero corporate standard in 2021.
+There is also an increased focus on aligning GHG accounting standards with net zero goals and claims.
+SBTi launched a net zero corporate standard in 2021.
 Companies that pledge to this standard need to have both short term targets as well as targets for 2050.
-ISO also has a new standard under development, ISO 14068, that supports net-zero goals.
-That standard is currently in the preparation stage.
+ISO also has a new standard under development, ISO 14068, that supports net zero goals.
 It is expected to build on the original net neutrality standard, PAS 2060.

 Managing Scope 3 emissions

 For the average company, Scope 3 emissions estimates are significantly higher than the level of direct emissions.
 NGOs such as SBTI are working to address this.
 If a company's Scope 3 emissions are more than 40% of their total, that company needs a Scope 3 target to meet SBTi standards.
-Hoverer, only about a third of suppliers reporting to CDP as part of their Global Supply Chain program describe specific climate targets.
+However, only about a third of suppliers reporting to CDP as part of their Global Supply Chain program describe specific climate targets.

-In some cases companies are working with their suppliers to set goals for measuring and reducing emission.
+In some cases, companies are working with their suppliers to set goals for measuring and reducing emission.
 Other efforts include developing supplier codes of conduct for specific business sectors.
 Companies may also target specific offset projects within their own Scope 3 supply chains.
 Government agencies have developed guidance on how to engage with suppliers, including basic questionnaires about Scope 1, 2 and 3 emissions.

 Voluntary carbon markets

-The voluntary market is expected to grow tremendously over the next few decades.To date, the Scope 1-3 emissions of the 54 Global Fortune 500 companies that committed to net zero by 2050 or earlier is about 2.5 gigatons of CO_{2} equivalent.
+The voluntary market is expected to grow tremendously over the next few decades.
+To date, the Scope 1-3 emissions of the 54 Global Fortune 500 companies that committed to net zero by 2050 or earlier is about 2.5 gigatons of CO_{2} equivalent.
 By comparison, the volume of credits traded on the voluntary carbon market was about 300 megatons as of 2021.
 Global demand for carbon credits could increase up to 15 times by 2030 and 100 times by 2050.
-Carbon removal projects such as forestry and carbon capture and storage are expected to have a larger share of this market in the future, compared to renewable energy projects.